felixs-lab/hardware-hp-34401a/README.md

 * After using `DISPLAY OFF` SCPI command 0.3s delay needs to be added before procedeeing with another command
 * When Autorange kicks in, delay must be added before starting measurment.
 * I am adding 0.5s delay after voltage is changed on voltage source.
 One to sattle voltage, two for DMM to change ranges if needed and settle as well.
+* Range switches after measurement is "INITiated".
+Query for currently used *range* after "INIT" -> "FETCH?"

 ## How to Achieve the Fastest Sample Rate for the Keysight 34401A DMM